 Welcome Offer

 Here’s a welcome offer from our agency partner, Fostr, for their client, Bohemia.
-They’re using the “Get Code” button as the email submission.
+They’re using the “Get Code” button as the email submission AKA call-to-action.
 This text serves as a subtle reminder that if the user enters their email address, they’ll be rewarded with a discount code.
 The idea that the visitor is getting something (the code) rather than giving up something (their email) encourages conversion.

 For the close button, the copy “No thanks” implies that users have to actually turn the discount down.
 The idea that they are saying they don’t want it is meant to make users think twice before closing the promotion.